StellarWitch7/moth-lang/README.md

 -t, --output-type => The type of file to output.
 Options are "exe" and "lib".
 -o, --output => The name of the output file.
 Please forego the extension.
 -i, --input => The files to compile.
---moth-libs => External Moth library files to include in the compiled program.
+-m, --moth-libs => External Moth library files to include in the compiled program.
---c-libs => External C library files to include in the compiled program.
+-c, --c-libs => External C library files to include in the compiled program.
+-e, --export-for => Languages to @Export functions for.
+Use the file extension for the language.
 ```

 ### Hello World